2024 Singapore Football League: League 2

 2024 Singapore Football League (SFL) 2 will kick off on 20 July 2024.

 Warwick Knights FC and Jungfrau Punggol was relegated from SFL 1 last season.

 Bedok South Avenue SC and Tengah FC were promoted from the 2023 Island Wide League (IWL) as Champions and Runner-ups respectively.

 The league was split into top and bottom tiers after round 9.
 The top 5 teams after round 9 will form the top tier, while the bottom 5 teams will form the bottom tier.

 Tengah FC emerged as the League 2 Champions after defeating Kaki Bukit SC with a 3-2 scoreline on 3 November 2024.
 The title victory marks another huge milestone in the club’s journey, achieving back-to-back promotions.

 Jungfrau Punggol will be promoted, along with Tengah, to 2025 SFL 1 after finishing the league in 2nd position.

 Bedok South Avenue and Eunos Crescent will be relegated to Island Wide League next season.

-Sadik Said (Starlight Soccerites) finish the season as the SFL 2 top scorer with 10 goals.
+Sadik Said (Starlight Soccerites) finished the season as the SFL 2 top scorer with 10 goals.